junchandesu/portfolio-kami/about.md

 * Javascript
 * jQuery

-She has learned Ruby On Rails at Bloc: Online Bootcamp.
+She has learned Ruby On Rails at [Bloc: Online Bootcamp.](https://www.bloc.io)

-Currently Junko has been working at an educational institute as a sales advisor from July 2009.
+Currently Junko has been working at an educational institute as a sales advisor since July 2009.
 She is looking for a job as a web developer so she can be part of the WEB SITE buisiness.
 The rapid change excites our every day life and only way to promote is through the global internet.
-Sophisicated web site with the current hot trend is a Must nowdays, which can be offered by Junko's continous learning attitutes.
+Sophisicated web site with the current hot trend is a Must nowdays, which can be offered by Junko's continous willing to learn attitutes.

 ## Hobbies

 * Traveling: She enjoyed visiting Hawaii, NY, Southern Flolia, Boston, Italy and Japan etc.
-* Japanese soap opera: She has been following up the trendy shows from Japan all the time
+* [Japanese soap opera](http://www.crunchyroll.com/): If you find something interesting in Japanese soap operas, please ask Junko!
+* Karaoke: You can see her singing loud inside a car in LA traffic.
 * Coding: She is practicing the object oriented language, Ruby, through [Code Wars](http://www.codewars.com/) and trying to step up to the next Kata.

 <script>